 - The affects of being OUT

 What People Say About HOT SHOTS 2012

 Sponsored by pharmaceutical leader, Merck, this resource will inspire the next generation of LGBTQ employees by highlighting and sharing the stories of those younger professionals already in the workplace.
-HOT Shots 2012 will be distributed this fall to colleges across the United States and available for download in OUT for Work’s Virtual Career Center.

 "My colleagues can sense that I am being authentic in my interactions and conversations with them.
 Being out and bringing my entire self to work has helped me achieve the greatest success possible," stated Jacob Benjamin Hanna of Deloitte Consulting.

 "This is a must-have for not only for LGBTQ students but anyone who is involved in the career development of LGBTQ individuals," stated Riley Folds, Founding Executive Director of OUT for Work.